durrantX/dsc-phase-2--project/README.md

 ### Linear regression with runtime as the predictor of global sales
 ### Findings
  The ordinary least square  regression was used to test if  movie length(runtime_minutes) significantly predicted gross sales.
-#Coefficients of the model
+Coefficients of the model
-#The intercept(const ): -8.354e+07 runtime_minutes  1.976e+06
+The intercept(const ): -8.354e+07 runtime_minutes  1.976e+06
 The fitted regression model was: Global Sales=-8.354e+07+1.976e+06*runtime_minutes Suggesting that for every additional minute in movie length, global sales are expected to increase by 1.976e+06 units($1,976,000).
-The overall regression was statistically significant

 R-squared: 0.036,
 Adj.
 R-squared:0.037
 Approximately 3.6 percent of the variability in global sales can be explained by the length of the movie.
  F-statistic is 65.31,  low p-value,  (Prob (F-statistic):  1.18e-15) suggesting that the regression model is statistically significant.

 Overall, the regression model suggests that there is a statistically significant positive relationship between the runtime of movies and their global sales.
 However, the low R-squared value indicates that the model explains only a small portion of the variance in gross sales, suggesting that other factors not included in the model may also influence  global sales.